ODL Resources to help meet Edge benchmarks

 Review the Stress Free Action Plan for easy-to-implement action plan items.
 This document is designed for smaller libraries who might be overwhelmed with recommendations (essentially assessment items you answered “no” to).

 Could You Have Said Yes?
 When reviewing results from the first Edge Assessment for Oklahoma public libraries, ODL staff noticed that many libraries answered “no” to some benchmark questions when they probably could have answered “yes.”
 Find out which Edge questions you can answer with “yes.”

 The EBSCOhost and Britannica educational databases are provided free to all public libraries in the state through the Oklahoma Department of Libraries’ electronic library, Digital Prairie.
 Federal funding for this project is provided by the Institute of Museum and Library Services.
-EBSCOhost includes the user-friendly Explora for students, Consumer Health Complete, and the Small Business Resource Center.
+EBSCOhost includes the user-friendly Explora for students, extensive general reference resources, plus information covering consumer health, small business development, home improvement, and much more.
 Get instructions on how to sign up for EBSCOhost and Britannica and view the tutorials/training page.

 The ODL website program can provide your library with a resource-rich website, necessary for implementing many Edge benchmarks.
 Visit with ODL consultant Melissa Askew to learn how she can help you get a website up and running.

 “Edge helped us get outside the box as we looked at opportunities and needs.
 The Edge benchmarks have become part of our culture for planning and decision making about library investments.
 We have emphasized the importance of the benchmarks and measuring outcomes not just for the library but for all local government services.
 Edge has been a very powerful learning tool.”